Madhav-Malhotra/multi-search-dropdowns/documentation.md

 `#onStateUpdate` (type: function):
 - A callback function to pass the `state` field to when selected dropdowns change.

-`#rootDOM` (DOM Element):
+`#rootDOM` (type: DOM Element):
 - A parent DOM element to house the dropdowns generated.
 - Warning: **all innerHTML of this element is cleared** when you initialise the dropdowns.
 Please ensure no other children are present/added to the passed DOM element.
 - Warning: **the value you set to this field is not validated.
 Any bugs due to incorrect values are your responsibility.**

 `#vertical` (type: boolean, default true):
-- If multiple dropdowns are present, whether to put one dropdown on top of the other instead of side to side.
+- Whether to put dropdowns/sections on top of each other or side to side.

 `#expanded` (type: object):
 - This isn't a field for class users to interact with.
 It's used internally to track which dropdowns are expanded (have their options showing).